Pieniężno: Modern era

 Nicolaus Copernicus was an administrator for the districts of Olsztyn and Melzak for a few years in the early 16th century.
-From October 1518 - March 1519 Copernicus was based out of the castle while he settled nearby villages.
+From October 1518 to March 1519 Copernicus was based out of the castle while he settled nearby villages.
+In 1520, the town was captured by the Teutonic Knights during the last Polish–Teutonic War.
 From 1589-1599, Prince Andrew Cardinal Báthory of Transylvania, nephew of Polish King Stephen Báthory, was the administrator for the castle.
-In 1550, the Prussian army laid siege to the city and partially burned it down.

 The town was captured by Swedish troops in 1626 during the Polish-Swedish War of 1625-29, recovered by Hetman Stanisław Rewera Potocki, and then had its castle partially destroyed by Swedish troops in 1627.
 The town hall, dating from the 14th century and rebuilt in the 15th century, was destroyed during the Swedish occupation in 1626.
 It was rebuilt in 1666, but burnt in a fire the same year, only to be rebuilt again in 1770.
 The castle was restyled in 1640 with Baroque gables, and its function changed from being a fortress to being a château.

 The town was annexed by the Kingdom of Prussia during the First Partition of Poland in 1772, and administered in the Province of East Prussia the following year.
 It became part of the German Empire in 1871 during the Prussian-led unification of Germany.

 During the 19th and 20th centuries the castle lost some of its Gothic and Baroque features, and in 1870 its eastern and southern wings were demolished after extensive deterioration.
 The remainder of the castle was used as administrative offices for Prussian officials.
 From 1920-31 the western wing was renovated so the castle could be used as a school and museum.